The Nikon 28mm f/1.4E is one of my favourite lenses (of any focal length, from any manufacturer).

 Distortion is limited.

-The lens vignettes at f/1.4 in a very pleasing way; I will rarely correct for it during post-processing because I find the photos are better with it than without.
-In fact, I will rarely correct for anything with this lens.
+The lens vignettes at f/1.4 in a very pleasing way; I will sometimes correct for it during post-processing but more often will not.

 My particular copy required 0 (zero) focus adjustment with my Nikon D850; it worked perfectly right out of the box.

-Lastly, this is one of those lenses that imparts a je ne sais quoi quality to its images.
-Most lenses that are technically proficient tend to render in a very sterile fashion (perfect for photographing brick walls, not so good for photographing people) but the Nikon 28mm f/1.4E is one of the few lenses I’ve encountered that gets both the technicals and intangibles right.
+This is one of those lenses that imparts a je ne sais quoi quality to its images.
+Most technically proficient lenses tend to render in a very sterile fashion (perfect for photographing brick walls, not so good for photographing people) but the Nikon 28mm f/1.4E is one of the few lenses I’ve encountered that gets both the technicals and intangibles right.